Are your legs lacking?

 Some of these leg exercises just happen to have a fat-burning bonus.
 Split Jumps, in particular, are a truly explosive movement that will have your heart pounding and your quads burning.

 Marching Hip Raises, on the other hand, are a small but dynamic movement that requires stability, coordination, and recruitment of several large muscle groups.
 Any exercise that recruits the large muscles of your butt and thighs are going to burn the most calories both during and after training.
 Ashley Graham’s weight loss came from doing lots of lower body exercises, and it shows!

 There are even a few active rest days built in to encourage you to keep your lower body muscles engaged and your cardiovascular system working efficiently.
 Hiking, walking, or playing a game of tennis with friends are ideal options to tone your legs while burning fat.

-Now you know what we consider to be the best lower body exercises.
+Now you know what we consider to be the best lower body exercises (like the 30 day thigh challenge).
 Are you ready to take on the best lower body workouts for women?
 Ready.
 Set.
 GO!